WHY we do what we do

 Homeless children experience chronic stress and trauma from frequent moves; inconsistent relationships; lack of places to play; witnessing domestic violence; and being surrounded by substance abuse.

 Homeless families with children are the largest growing demographic among homeless people.
-The Metropolitan Denver Homeless Initiative’s (MDHI) January 26, 2015 Point-In-Time study of the homeless population counted an estimated 6,130 persons who were homeless in our community on the day the count was conducted.
-Families with children comprise the largest segment of the homeless population, representing 47.8%.
-Nearly one quarter (1,500 or 24.5%) of the total homeless population were considered newly (first episode of homelessness and homeless for less than one year) homeless.
-Of the newly homeless, 52.6% were living in homelessness with their children.
+The Metropolitan Denver Homeless Initiative’s (MDHI) January 25, 2016 Point-In-Time study of the homeless population counted an estimated 3,631 persons who were homeless in our community on the day the count was conducted.
+In Denver County, families with children comprise the largest segment of the homeless population, representing 81% of families surveyed.